1kevgriff/kevgriffin.v4/blog/2022-12-07 Building Windows Services in dotnet 7.md

 ```

 And that's it!
 You've created your first Windows Service with .NET 7.  🎉

+All source code for this project available in [Github](https://github.com/1kevgriff/WindowsServiceDotNetExample).

 I hope this tutorial has been helpful to you!
 If it has, please reach out to me on [Twitter](https://twitter.com/1kevgriff) or [Mastodon](https:/bbiz.io/1kevgriff).
 I'd love to hear from you!